chakra-ui/chakra-ui/.changeset/late-schools-wash.md

 "@chakra-ui/skeleton": patch
 ---

-SkeletonText accepts fadeDuration and speed prop and animates children
+SkeletonText now accepts the props `fadeDuration` and `speed` and animates children, like the `Skeleton` component.